 Add-ons that don’t require a low-latency connection to your app will be provisioned in the default region if unavailable in your app’s region.
 If an add-on is latency sensitive and is not available in the same region as your app, provisioning will fail:

 $ heroku addons:add cloudcounter Adding cloudcounter on calm-ocean-1234... failed !
 This app is in region eu, cloudcounter:basic is only available in region us.

-You can find add-ons supporting your app’s region using both the CLI and the web interface.
+You can find add-ons supporting your app’s region using either the CLI or the web interface.
 To find add-ons supported in the

 eu region using the CLI, run this command:

 $ heroku addons:list --region=eu

 On addons.heroku.com you can use the search box to find add-ons that support the

 eu region by searching for “europe”.
 You can narrow your search further, for example to Redis add-ons that support the

 eu region by searching for “Redis europe”.

 Apps are deployed to the region specified on creation.
 Deploy your app as usual.

 Adding custom domains to apps running outside the

 us region is the same as adding domains to apps in the